Applying to the Transformation of Mental Health Care Program

 Since 1998, the Klingenstein Third Generation Foundation (KTGF) has awarded post-doctoral fellowships for innovative scientific research that improves our understanding of the causes, prevention, and treatment of depression and ADHD in children.
 Since 2002, the Foundation has funded programs at select medical schools to bolster medical students’ knowledge and interest in mental health and build the pipeline of psychiatrists.

 In 2015, the Foundation initiated the “Transformation of Mental Health Care,” a program focused on improving access to high quality mental health care for children and adolescents, especially those from low-income families and under-resourced communities, or other minoritized populations that may have limited supports and resources.
 This includes families that come from diverse racial and ethnic backgrounds and families that live in poverty.
 This program was prompted by recognition by KTGF Board members, based in part on their personal experiences, that it is often difficult for parents to access high-quality care when confronted with the challenging and often complex mental health needs of their children.
-We encourage academic investigators from underrepresented and minoritized groups to apply.
+We encourage academic investigators from underrepresented and minoritized groups and/or with lived experience applicable to their work to apply.

 Overview